lostintangent/gistpad/README.md

 ![paste-image](https://user-images.githubusercontent.com/1478800/70382701-9a7ac980-1914-11ea-9fb0-6e55424e2e54.gif)

 By default, when you paste an image into a Gist file, it's uploaded as a `.png` to the gist, and the appropriate reference is added to it from the document (e.g. inserting an `<img />`).
 However, this behavior can be changed by using the `GistPad > Images: Paste Format` and/or `GistPad > Images: Paste Type` settings.
 Refer to the [config settings](#configuration-settings) section below for more details.

+By default, when you paste an image, it is uploaded to a directory called `images` within the gist.
+However, if you'd like to change this (e.g. to `assets` instead), you can set the `GistPad > Images: Directory Name` setting.

 ## Following Users